qgis/QGIS-Documentation/docs/server_manual/integration_with_third_parties.rst

       :local:
       :depth: 3

-QGIS server provides standard OGC streams like `WMS, WFS, etc. <https://www.ogc.org/docs/is>`_ thus it can used by a wide variety of end user tools.
+QGIS server provides standard OGC web services like `WMS, WFS, etc. <https://www.ogc.org/docs/is>`_ thus it can used by a wide variety of end user tools.

 Integration with QGIS Desktop
 =============================

-QGIS Desktop is the map builder where QGIS Server is the map streamer.
-The maps or QGIS projects will be served by the QGIS Server to provide to standard OGC streams.
+QGIS Desktop is the map designer where QGIS Server is the map server.
+The maps or QGIS projects will be served by the QGIS Server to provide to OGC standards.
 These QGIS projects can either be files or entries in a database (by using `Project -> Save to -> PostgreSQL` in QGIS Desktop).

 Furthermore, dedicated update processes must be established to refresh a project used by a QGIS Server.